-Rain pounded against my window, but it would clear up in a minute and the humidity would be higher than a Russian sauna.
+Rain pounded against my window, but it would clear up in a minute and the humidity would be higher than a Swedish sauna.
 I was on my second glass of whiskey, contemplating how long I could sleep at my office before the landlord got wise that my office was now a residence.
 I could not make my apartment rent for the third month in row and there was a suspicious red envelop on my front door which I had avoided like a sinner avoids church.
 That is when she walked through my door.
-She was a brunette with long legs and a face that would have made John Smith question his love for the beautiful Disney Pocahontas.
+She was a brunette with long legs and a face that would have made John Smith question his love for the beautiful Disney Pocahontas, not the 12 year old from history.
 My front door was open, and she sauntered in like she owned the place.
-For an hour of staring into those big brown eyes I might have given her the keys.
+For an hour of staring into those big brown eyes I might give her the keys.

-“Are you Miles Mitchell, the private investigator?” she asked in voice that could easily be confused for an angel, but gave the hint of knowledge that would make a demon blush.
+“Are you Miles Mitchell, the private investigator?” she asked in voice that could easily be confused for an angel, but gave the hint of knowledge that could make a demon blush.

-“That’s what it says on the door, but my friends just call me Mitch” She smiled with ruby red lips but not with her eyes.
+“That’s what it says on the door, but my friends just call me Miles” She smiled with ruby red lips but not with her eyes.
 “Have a seat, Mrs.?”

 She sat down in the seat in front of my desk with the smooth motion of a ballet dancer.
 I envied the arms of the chair as she placed her dainty hands on them.